 Once I made the decision to move forward with sexual reassignment surgery a weight was lifted.
 Things just started to become clearer.
 I scheduled my appointment with you.
 I brought my friend Megan as support, and I waited for the call.
 Three years you told me.
 I figured I have been waiting a long time, three more years I could do.
 The phone rang a year in a half later.

 The next two months will change my life forever.
 Thank you for reading this.
 Thank you for everything.

-Be the first to donate to Michael this month!
+Be the first to donate to Herbert this month!

-I'm raising money for personal care items so I can use my income for rent and bills.
+I'm raising money for car registration so I can stay housed in my vehicle.